charleskoffler/clprolf/docs/official/clprolf_insights.md

 ---

-### A Reflection on Alan Kay’s OOP Objects

-Alan Kay originally imagined object-oriented programming as a system inspired by biological cells — independent entities communicating through messages.

-Clprolf takes this vision and asks a practical question: how can we fit our programming problems into such OOP objects?

-Rather than starting from abstract philosophy, Clprolf focuses on the applications we need to build, and provides a structured way to align those problems with the object model.

----

-***Origin of the Language: Scientific and Practical Inspiration**
+### Origin of the Language: Scientific and Practical Inspiration

 Clprolf was inspired by **scientific domains** such as physics, chemistry, and weather forecasting — all of which rely heavily on simulation and modeling. **Video games** also played a role, as they are practical examples of real-time simulations.
 At the same time, **management IT** was always present in the background, grounding the language in everyday software needs.